Current as of December 2014 | Download print version (in PDF)

 Indonesia is a unitary state; regional governments, both at the provincial and city/regency levels, are placed under the Ministry of Home Affairs.
 Regional autonomy is put on the city/regency level, except for provinces with special autonomy, such as Aceh and West Papua.
 Regional Autonomy does not include foreign policy, defense, security, judicial matters, monetary and fiscal policy, and religious issues.

-The United Nations’ Human Rights Committee on its 108th session on the July 10 and 11, 2013 in Geneva expressed its concern over the recently adopted Law on Societal Organizations and urged the Government of Indonesia to review the Law to ensure that it is in compliance with the provisions of articles 18, 19 and 22 of the ICCPR.
-This concern was expressed in a Concluding Observation as a response to the initial periodic report of the Indonesian Government on the International Covenant on Civil and Political Rights, esp. paragraph 24.
+In July 2013, in its 108th session, the United Nations Human Rights Committee expressed its concern over the recently adopted Law on Societal Organizations and urged the Government of Indonesia to review the Law to ensure that it is in compliance with the provisions of Articles 18, 19, and 22 of the ICCPR.
+This concern was expressed in a Concluding Observation as a response to the initial periodic report of the Indonesian Government on the International Covenant on Civil and Political Rights, particularly paragraph 24.

-The Law, for example, mandates a minimum contribution to the foundation’s assets of 100 million IDR.
-For registration, the minimum contribution must be documented, the foreign individual/entity must provide identification, and there must be a statement that the foundation will not be detrimental to the Indonesian society, nation and country.
+The Law, for example, mandates a minimum contribution to the foundation’s assets of 100 million IDR (approximately $10,000).
+For registration, the minimum contribution must be documented, the foreign individual/entity must provide identification, and there must be a statement that the foundation will not be detrimental to the Indonesian society, nation, or country.
 Activities must be in partnership with foundations established by Indonesian citizens/entities that have the same goal and purpose as the foreign foundation.
-Further, such partnership must be “safe” from the political, legal, technical and security perspective (Article 26 of Government Regulation 63/2008); the Regulation does not further define what is meant by these terms.
+Further, such partnership must be “safe” from the political, legal, technical and security perspective (Government Regulation 63/2008 Article 26); the Regulation does not further define what is meant by these terms.

-Law No. 11 of 2009 on Social Welfare, which was enacted in January 2009 and replaces the old law from 1974, requires institutions, including NPOs, dealing with social welfare to be registered with the Ministry of Social Affairs.
+Law No. 11 of 2009 on Social Welfare, which was enacted in January 2009 and replaces the prior law from 1974, requires institutions, including NPOs, that deal with social welfare to be registered with the Ministry of Social Affairs.
 Foreign NPOs working in this area are also required to obtain permits and report their activities in advance to the Minister of Social Affairs and the appropriate district head.
-Violations of these provisions are subject to administrative sanctions such as a written warning, a temporary cessation of activities, permit revocation, and/or an administrative fine/penalty.
+Violations of these provisions are subject to administrative sanctions such as a written warning, a temporary cessation of activities, permit revocation, an administrative fine and/or a penalty.

 Before the enactment of the 2008 Law, additional tax incentives were set up on an ad hoc basis.
 As but one example, the Minister of Finance issued a special regulation concerning the tax deductibility on donations for the Tsunami disaster in Aceh (Regulation Number 609/04).

-There is no specific provision about the abuse of this exemption through resale, but a general provision states that those who violate these exemption regulations and cause losses to the country’s income will be fined in the amount of 100 percent of the duty (Article 25 (4) Law on Customs and Duties).
+There is no specific provision about the abuse of this exemption through resale, but a general provision states that those who violate these exemption regulations and cause losses to the country’s income will be fined in the amount of 100 percent of the duty (Law on Customs and Duties Article 25 4).